pilagod/waallet-extension/README.md

 > [!NOTE]
 > This project is bootstrapped with [Plasmo](https://docs.plasmo.com/).

-### Preapre Environment Variables
+### Prepare Environment Variables

-Please refer to `.env.development.example` and preapre your own `.env.development`.
+Please refer to `.env.development.example` and prepare your own `.env.development`.

 ### Load Extension into Browser